 With a major in Economics from Bryant, you will develop the competence to logically and analytically address a wide range of problems that apply to business, government, and global markets.
 You will find rewarding careers in such diverse fields as banking and finance, consulting, management, market research, sales, insurance, real estate, health-care administration, law, or public administration.
 A degree in economics is also excellent preparation for a variety of graduate programs.

-Faculty represent a wide range of expertise in areas such as health care, the public sector, international trade and economic development, labor and industrial organization, teaching methods, and human capital development.
+Faculty represent a wide range of expertise in areas such as healthcare, the public sector, international trade and economic development, labor and industrial organization, teaching methods, and human capital development.
 Their applied research and publications cover immigration and wage discrimination, market freedom and government intervention, forecasting, and healthcare market and policy, among others.
-Faculty serve as consultants to both private and public enterprises in the New England region, as well as international organizations such as the World Bank of the United Nations Conference on Trade and Development.
+Faculty serve as consultants to both private and public enterprises in New England, as well as international organizations such as the World Bank of the United Nations Conference on Trade and Development.

 For a major in Economics, please choose one of the following tracks: